 4. ‘Days Sales Outstanding’ figure is not under control

 It’s possible for sales figures to be high, but cash income to be low, usually due to your client’s customers failing to pay their invoices within the stated invoice terms.

 The bigger that Days Sales Outstanding (DSO) number becomes, the smaller the cash pot will be – and that’s a recipe for cashflow issues in both the short and longer term.
-You role is to help the business speed up payment, and improve its underlying credit control policy.
+Start by finding out how to calculate DSO.
+Then, your role is to help the business speed up payment, and improve its underlying credit control policy.

 Talking to clients about: